Lonely Fish (The)

 This lesson uses a colorful book to introduce a conversation about giving something you value to make a better community.

 - identify and describe the behaviors of the characters and describe how Rainbow Fish felt at the beginning, middle, and end of the story.

 - discuss how sharing helped solve the problem.

 - fish outline for students to trace -- two mirror images to staple together after painting

 - Pfister, Marcus.
 The Rainbow Fish.
 Translated by J. Alison James.
 English Translation, New York: North-South Books Inc., 1992.
 ISBN: 1558580093.

-- Hold up the cover of the book The Rainbow Fish by Marcus Pfister.
-Activate prior knowledge by asking children to describe what they see.
+Read aloud the book The Rainbow Fish by Marcus Pfister.
+As you read, activate prior knowledge, talk about the artwork, and call attention to the sea environment.
+Ask children to describe what they see.

 Strand PHIL.II Philanthropy and Civil Society

 Benchmark E.2 Discuss why some animal colonies work together.